Awesome-shoes/baton-messages/README.md

 > A structured interchange format and CLI for passing context between AI agents across providers.

+⚠️ **Status: Early development.** This is a protocol proposal and spec.
+Code is in active development — contributions welcome.

 ---

 ## What is Baton?